hyriver/pygeohydro/CONTRIBUTING.rst

     $ git push
     $ git push --follow-tags

-Then release the tag and Github Actions will deploy it to PyPi.
+Then release the tag from Github and Github Actions will deploy it to PyPi.